intelligenceforgood/core/docs/cookbooks/prepare_bootstrap_bundles.md

   gsutil -m rsync -r data/bundles/synthetic_coverage/full gs://i4g-dev-data-bundles/synthetic_coverage/$RUN_DATE/full
   ```
   - For the smoke slice, rerun step 1 with `--smoke` and upload to `.../synthetic_coverage_smoke/$RUN_DATE/`.
-4) Use the uploaded manifest path as `--bundle-uri` when running `i4g bootstrap ...`.
+4) Use the uploaded directory path as `--bundle-uri` when running `i4g bootstrap ...`.

 ## Legacy Azure export bundle (rebuild from Azure, then upload)
 Prereqs: access to Azure SQL, Blob Storage, and Cognitive Search plus GCP auth to write to the target bucket.
 Run from repo root in the `i4g` Conda env.